 Our Why:

 The criminal ‘justice’ system is failing all of us.
 Rates of sexual violence have not declined in +20 years*.
 Less than 2% of sexual assault cases end with legal sanctions through court*.
 Less than 6% of survivors report due to fear of retaliation and lack of safety and trust with law enforcement.
 This is especially true for 2SLGBTQIA & BIPOC survivors who are often dismissed, blamed and even criminalized when reporting victimization.
 88% of advocates report that survivors are re-traumatized through the court system*.
 The punitive system uses dehumanization and non-consensual process in its attempt to end dehumanization & violated consent.
+We recognize that these harms are rooted in systems of white supremacy, settler colonialism, ableism, and economic exploitation, and we work to dismantle these forces through all aspects of our organizing.

 Not in our name: Too often, individuals justify violence towards harm-doers in the name of survivors.
 The truth is, survivors are not a monolith.
 Our needs and wants differ.
 We are here to show the world that not all survivors want carceral or punitive outcomes.
 It’s time to shift this perception in order to enhance access to alternative justice pathways.